mmul-it/training/MMUL-OA-01/Exercise.012.solutions.md

-# Exercise 012 - Find HAProxy stats page details
+# Exercise 012 - Find HAProxy stats page details - Solutions

 _1) As 'kubeadmin', obtain the name of the router pod in the openshift-ingress project._